dotmpe/x-docker-sagan/ReadMe.md

 # Syslog receiver
-Not sure why using SyslogNG iso rsyslog
+SyslogNG because that ships with phusion/baseimage.

 10-sagan-pipe.conf works, but even when using HOST the hostnames do not show up anywhere in Sagan, even if dns lookup seems to work OK (otherwise default-